spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that:
-* The address salutation is displayed correctly on the summary page.
+Make sure that on the order summary page, the address fields you've configured to hide aren't displayed.

 {% endinfo_block %}